Netflix/atlas/atlas-wiki/src/main/resources/examples/Multi-Y.md

 By default, all lines on a given axis will get the same color.
 That color will also get used to render the axis.
 The intention is to make it easy to understand which axis a line is associated with and in an image dynamic clues like hover cannot be used.
-Generally it is recommended to only have one line per axis is using multi-Y. Example:
+Generally it is recommended to only have one line per axis when using multi-Y. Example:

 /api/v1/graph?e=2012-01-01T00:00&q=name,sps,:eq,(,nf.cluster,),:by,minuteOfHour,:time,1,:axis&l=0